Is JinkoSolar Holding Co. Ltd. (JKS) a good stock to buy now?

 JinkoSolar Holding Co.
-Ltd. (NYSE: JKS) is -28.45% lower on its value in year-to-date trading and has touched a low of $13.50 and a high of $90.20 in the current 52-week trading range.
+Ltd. (NYSE: JKS) is -34.94% lower on its value in year-to-date trading and has touched a low of $13.50 and a high of $90.20 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The JKS stock was last observed hovering at around $38.81 in the last trading session, with the day’s gains setting it 5.46% off its average median price target of $57.00 for the next 12 months.
-It is also 40.97% off the consensus price target high of $75.00 offered by 8 analysts, but current levels are -281.31% lower than the price target low of $11.61 for the same period.
+The JKS stock was last observed hovering at around $42.55 in the last trading session, with the day’s loss setting it -2.3% off its average median price target of $57.00 for the next 12 months.
+It is also 46.33% off the consensus price target high of $75.00 offered by 8 analysts, but current levels are -246.68% lower than the price target low of $11.61 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)